andre442/bitcoin_wallet_generator/README.md

-# bitcoin_wallet_generator
+# Bitcoin Wallet Generator
 The best cold storage method to keep your Bitcoins safe ;)

 -This is a simple script to generate a valid key pair (public and private) on the bitcoin network.
+To minimize risks, it is recommended to use this code on a computer disconnected from the internet and after creating the keys, print it on paper and keep it in a safe place.
+If you don't really know what you're doing... read more about this topic so you don't mess up: https://blockgeeks.com/guides/paper-wallet-guide/

 -In the 'dist' folder there is also an .exe file to generate the keys (in case you don't have python installed on your computer).